-- Morning hour: set the hour to use when taking medicines with the scheduled use in the morning or in the morning in combination with other relative values for hours - Lunch hour: set the hour to be used when taking medicines with the scheduled use at lunch, or at lunch in combination with other relative values for hours - Evening-hour: set the hour to be used when taking medicines with the scheduled use in the evening, or in the evening in combination with other relative values for hours - Use other settings for weekend days: If it is on, the weekend values for morning, lunch and evening can be set.
-In this case, use the morning weekend, lunch weekend, and evening weekend items below to set the weekend values.
+Morning - hour: set the hour to use when taking medicines with the scheduled use in the morning or in the morning in combination with other relative values for hours at lunch in combination with other relative values for hours evening, or in the evening in combination with other relative values for hours

+Lunch - hour: set the hour to be used when taking medicines with the scheduled use at lunch, or evening can be set.
+In this case, use the morning - weekend, lunch - weekend, and evening - weekend items below to set the weekend values.